Blockchain Ecosystem from Scratch: A Step-by-Step Guide

 • Decentralization: A cornerstone of blockchain, decentralization distributes power and control away from a single entity.
 Instead, participants collaboratively maintain the network through a consensus mechanism (e.g., Proof-of-Work, Proof-of-Stake).
 This eliminates central points of failure and fosters trust through a verifiable, distributed ledger technology.

 • Distributed Ledger: The underlying blockchain acts as a shared and synchronized database across all participating nodes in the network.
 This distributed ledger ensures transparency and immutability of recorded information.
-Transactions and data entries are cryptographically secured, making them tamper-proof and auditable.
+Transactions and data entries are cryptographically secured in the blockchain space, making them tamper-proof and auditable.

 • Consensus Mechanism: Maintaining network integrity and validating transactions requires a well-defined consensus mechanism.
 This mechanism dictates how participants agree on the state of the ledger and the validity of new entries.
 Popular consensus mechanisms include Proof-of-Work (PoW), Proof-of-Stake (PoS), and Byzantine Fault Tolerance (BFT).